isa-pilpre/data-analysis-bellabeat/Chapter2-Prepare.md

 # Chapter 2: Prepare Phase

 ## 1. Data sources
+## 1. Data sources

-For this analysis, I am using two publicly available datasets, wich provide different perspectives on user behaviors and relationships with their smart devices:
+For this analysis, I am using several datasets, which provide different perspectives on user trends and relationships with their smart devices:

 - **A) Fitbit fitness tracker dataset (Kaggle)**